FilipRuman/4Form/README.md

  * game modes
  * competitions

-### this project aims to provide good user experience with clear ui, easy to use tools and great documentation alongside **SAFTEY first design** .
+### this project aims to provide good user experience with clear ui, easy to use tools and great documentation alongside **SAFETY first design** .

 # **Base** Of this project will be free and open source **forever**.